mlhcmit/psets/2022/pset2/README.md

 # Problem set 1

-**This problem set is due Mon March 1 at 11:59pm EST. Please submit your write-up and code.
-When you write up your report, put all writing into one file and name it ${mit_email_username}.pdf (e.g. wboag.pdf).
+**This problem set is due Wed.
+Feb 16 at 11:59pm EST. Please submit your write-up and code.
+When you write up your report, put all writing into one file and name it ${mit_email_username}.pdf (e.g. itmoon.pdf).
 You must write up their problem sets individually.
 You should not share your code or solutions (i.e., the write up) with anyone inside or outside of the class, nor should it be posted publicly to GitHub or any other website.
 You are asked on problem sets to identify your collaborators.
 If you did not discuss the problem set with anyone, you should write "Collaborators: none."
 If in writing up your solution you make use of any external reference (e.g. a paper, Wikipedia, a website), both acknowledge your source and write up the solution in your own words.
 It is a violation of this policy to submit a problem solution that you cannot orally explain to a member of the course staff.
 Plagiarism and other dishonest behavior cannot be tolerated in any academic environment that prides itself on individual accomplishment.
 If you have any questions about the collaboration policy, or if you feel that you may have violated the policy, please talk to one of the course staff.**

 We are interested in predicting hospital mortality from clinical records.

 By now, you should have access to the [MIMIC-III](https://mimic.physionet.org/gettingstarted/access/) dataset.
 If you do not, please refer to Problem Set 0.
 If you still have problems with access to the data, please contact the course staff through Piazza.

 The MIMIC-III database is 40-50 GB, so although all data comes from MIMIC-III, we have parsed it for your convenience.
 We will be using Google Colab for this Pset (essentially an IPython notebook in the cloud), since Physionet has made it possible to query MIMIC via Google Cloud.
 We will provide View-only versions of the Colab notebook, and you can make a copy for your own work.
-Note that when you run these notebooks, you may see a warning that states that the notebook was not authored by Google but instead by monica.n.agrawal@gmail.com-- this is expected and not a problem.
+Note that when you run these notebooks, you may see a warning that states that the notebook was not authored by Google but instead by 7itmoon@gmail.com-- this is expected and not a problem.
 Simply click "Run Anyway" and proceed.

 ## 0: Accessing Google Cloud Platform [0 points]